hxj5/xcltk/preprocess/README.md

 as input: allele-specific AD and DP matrices (BAF signals) and the total read depth matrix (RDR signals).

-This preprocessing pipeline is aimed to generate the three matrices from SAM/BAM/CRAM files.
+The [xcltk][xcltk repo] preprocessing pipeline is aimed to generate the three matrices from SAM/BAM/CRAM files.
 It supports data from multiple single-cell sequencing platforms, including 10x scRNA-seq and SMART-seq.

 ## Dependencies

-We have wrapped the preprocessing pipeline into a github repo [xcltk][xcltk repo]
-To use the pipeline, the repo should be cloned firstly.
+To use the [xcltk][xcltk repo] pipeline, the repo should be cloned to local machine first.

 ```shell
 git clone https://github.com/hxj5/xcltk.git